 It is advisable to go to the Estate of Trianon by car or bus from the city, or in an electric vehicle from the Palace.

-Entry via the Queen’s Gate and parking are free upon presentation of proof of disability (proof of disability card or European disabled parking permit) with reserved spaces.
+Enter via the Queen’s Gate; parking is and dedicated spaces are available upon presentation of proof of disability (proof of disability card or European disabled parking permit).

 There are access ramps at the entrances to the Trianon Palaces.

 Manual wheelchairs are available for free for visiting the Grand Trianon and the Petit Trianon.